 Your visit will be a lot more fun when you encounter a goatherder who leads hundreds of goats into the meadows to eat the overgrown grass.
 The place will be filled with chimes from the bells attached to each goat’s leather strap.
 Somehow you will get this soothing countryside vibe so pleasing to have.

 You can bring your car to visit different hummock meadows in Mittenwald.
 But, I suggest that you rather hike it, or rent a bike instead.
-In that way, you can commune deeply with nature and tenderly feel its invigorating touch while sightseeing in the meadows.
+That way, you can commune deeply with nature and tenderly feel its invigorating touch while sightseeing in the meadows.

 When to visit Mittenwald Hummock Meadows?

 Spring is the best time to visit and see hummock meadows in Mittenwald.
 You will see the lumpy fields covered with colorful blooming flowers such as crocus, birds-eye primrose, gentian, and other alpine flowering plants during that time.
-You will not be able to resist photographing it.
-I am one hundred percent sure!
+You will not be able to resist photographing it, for sure!